benjymous/annotations/sandman/sandman.57.md

 - #### Panel 3

+  **La-La-Land:** Los Angeles.

-  Michael Eisner is head of Disney Studios.
-Michael Ovitz is a high-powered agent and deal-maker, called "The most powerful man in Hollywood" by _Newsweek_ magazine.
+  **Michael Eisner** is head of Disney Studios. **Michael Ovitz** is a high-powered agent and deal-maker, called _"The most powerful man in Hollywood"_ by _Newsweek_ magazine.

   Lucifer, here, has ticked off some more of his [Bucket List](sandman.23.md#page-20), having built a house (well, a bar), and learnt to play the piano.
 No sign of any dancing though.

 - #### Panel 4

-  The song is "These Foolish Things", by Jack Strachey and Eric Maschwitz, English lyrics by Harry Link.
+  The song is _"These Foolish Things"_, by Jack Strachey and Eric Maschwitz, English lyrics by Harry Link.
 A notable line not quoted:

   > "Oh, how the ghost of you clings."